- Introduction

 -

 Ingestion and Loading Frequencies of your Pipeline, which affect how often the data is replicated from your Source to the Destination.
-You should configure a high ingestion and loading frequency if you need your Source data to be updated quickly in the Destination.
-However, based on the Destination, increasing the load frequency may increase the cost of your load queries.
-Read Ingestion and Loading Frequency.
+If you require near real-time updates in your Destination, you should configure a high ingestion and loading frequency.
+However, based on the Destination, increasing the load frequency may increase the cost of your load queries as more frequent loads can trigger additional query or compute charges.
+For more details, refer Ingestion and Loading Frequency.
 Hevo’s ingestion speed is influenced by:

 -